blackjk3/html5-game-fundamentals/README.md

 ```

-#### Cancel Animation Frame
+#### <a name="concepts-raf">Cancel Animation Frame</a>
 Now that we know how to start a game loop, we should figure out how to stop it.
 You probably will need to turn the game loop on and off for many different reasons.
-When a quits gameplay and wants to move back to the menu screen it doesn't really make sense to keep a game loop running.
-That would just waste cpu cycles and possibly battery life.
-To cancel a request for an animation frame we can use the cancelAnimationFrame method.  cancelAnimationFrame() requires the frame id to cancel.
-We can modify animate function from the previous example to store the frame id.
+For example, when a user quits gameplay and wants to move back to the menu screen it doesn't really make sense to keep a game loop running.
+That would just be a waste of cpu cycles and possibly battery life.
+To cancel a request for an animation frame we can use the cancelAnimationFrame method.  cancelAnimationFrame() requires the frame id we want to cancel to be passed in.
+We can easily modify the animate function from the previous example to store the frame id.
 Now that we have the id it is as simple as passing it to cancelAnimationFrame().

  ```javascript